 How to Assemble a Fried Egg BLT

-Once you have your eggs perfectly fried and bacon cooked, it’s time to pile high this delicious and hearty sandwich.
+Once you have your eggs perfectly fried and bacon cooked, it’s time to pile high on this delicious and hearty sandwich.
 Choose a bread that you want to use for the Fried Egg BLT.
 I love whole-grain bread, but it’s really your choice.
 Toast the bread and spread a layer of mayonnaise on one side of all eight pieces.
 Start with the bacon topped with a few pieces of arugula.
 Remember, the larger the pieces of arugula, the more distinct flavor you will get from the leafy green.
 Add the fried egg and tomato, finishing the sandwich by placing the second slice of toast, mayo side down, on top of the sandwich.
 This recipe will make four sandwiches.

 Fried Egg BLT